TRAINING NORMS FOR WORK AT HEIGHT INDUSTRY POLICY

 The Institute for Work at Height Professional Body is empowered by the SAQA in terms of its policy document dated 27 July 2012 to inter alia:-

-“Recognise suitable education and training providers and be involved in the curriculation of learning programmes offered by the education and training providers”– Refer Section 19 of the policy document.
+“Recognize suitable education and training providers and be involved in the curriculation of learning programmes offered by the education and training providers”– Refer Section 19 of the policy document.

-Following an audit on all of its providers the Board was advised that there are training courses offered by some of its recognised providers that fall outside the scope of recognition by the Professional Body.
+Following an audit, on all of its providers, the Board was advised that there are training courses offered by some of its recognised providers that fall outside the scope of recognition by the Professional Body.

 The term “Competent Person” is defined in the Construction Regulations 2014 and it clearly states that if a specific qualification is registered on the NQF then that registered qualification is the only one deemed acceptable for the purpose of declaring a person competent.

-It is therefore the duty of our recognised training providers to convey this message to their clients.
+It is, therefore, the duty of our recognised training providers to convey this message to their clients.

 Some of the major corporates have in the past implemented “In-House” work-at-height training courses for their employees and have approached several training providers to deliver these courses to their employees.

 These courses are often tailored to suit the needs of the client by only focusing on certain aspects of a particular W@H procedure and do not contain all of the outcomes and assessment criteria of the full qualification.